 A complex, dynamic, and bidirectional interaction occurs between pathogens and the body's immune defense mechanisms during the course of invasive infection.
-If the defenses are breached successfully, the result can be sepsis [20].
+If the defenses are breached successfully, the result can be sepsis [26].

-As noted, in the United States, the etiology of sepsis has shifted from a predominance of gram-negative bacteria to a predominance of gram-positive, drugresistant bacteria [25].
-This shift has led to a re-evaluation of basic assumptions about the pathogenesis of sepsis (e.g., there may or may not be differences in the host response to gram-negative organisms compared with the response to gram-positive organisms) [44; 45].
-It is important to note that discrimination between gram-negative and gram-positive organisms is based on the recovery of specific pathogens from blood or the presumed site of infection rather than from any specific immunologic criterion.
-In 30% to 50% of sepsis cases, the inciting organism is not identified [18; 25].
+When the etiology of sepsis began to shift from a predominance of gram-negative bacteria to a predominance of gram-positive, drug-resistant bacteria, it led to a re-evaluation of basic assumptions about the pathogenesis of sepsis (e.g., there may or may not be differences in the host response to gramnegative organisms compared with the response to gram-positive organisms) [52; 53].
+It is important to note that discrimination between gram-negative and gram-positive organisms is based on the recovery of specific pathogens from blood or the presumed site of infection rather than from any specific immuno-logic criterion.
+In 30% to 50% of sepsis cases, the inciting organism is not identified [25; 30; 37].